x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 :::image type="content" source="../../media/configuring-connector-new-eac.png" alt-text="A page on which new connector is configured":::

 3. Click **Next**.
+The **Connector name** screen appears.

-On the **Connector name** screen, give the connector a name, and click **Next**.
+4. Enter a name for the connector and click **Next**.
+The **Use of connector** screen appears.

-4. On the **Use of connector** screen, choose an option that determines when you want to use the connector, and click **Next**.
+5. Choose an option that determines when you want to use the connector, and click **Next**.
+The **Routing** screen appears.

 > [!NOTE]
 > For information on choosing one of the three option on the **Use of connector** screen and the reasons for choosing that option, see **Options determining use of connector**, below in this article.

-5. On the **Routing** screen, provide the domain name or IP address of the host computer to which Office 365 will deliver email messages.
+6. Provide the domain name or IP address of the host computer to which Office 365 will deliver email messages.

+7. Click **Next**.
+The **Security restrictions** screen appears.

+8. Configure the following settings:

-7. On the **Security restrictions** screen, choose the box **Always use Transport Layer Security (TLS) to secure the connection (recommended)**.
+    a.
+Choose the box **Always use Transport Layer Security (TLS) to secure the connection (recommended)**.

 > [!NOTE]
 > It is not mandatory to configure the Transport Layer Security (TLS) settings on the **Security restrictions** page.
 You can navigate to the next screen without choosing anything on this screen.
 The need to define TLS settings on this page depends on whether the destination server supports TLS or not.
+>
+> If you opt to define the TLS settings, it becomes mandatory to choose.

-8. Choose any one of the two options under **Connect only if the recipient's email server certificate matches this criteria**.
+    b.
+Choose any one of the two options under **Connect only if the recipient's email server certificate matches this criteria**.

 > [!NOTE]
-> If you opt to define the TLS settings, it becomes mandatory to choose
+> If you are choosing the **Issue by a trusted certificate authority (CA)** option, the **Add the subject name or subject alternative name (SAN) matches this domain name** option is activated.
+>
+> It is optional to choose the **Add the subject name or subject alternative name (SAN) matches this domain name** option.
+However, if you choose it, you must enter the domain name to which the certificate name matches.

+    c.
+Click **Next**.
+The **Validation email** screen appears.

-9. On the **Validation email**, specify an email that belongs to the mailbox of your organization's domain.
+9. Specify an email that belongs to the mailbox of your organization's domain.

+10. Click **Next**.
+The **Review connector** screen appears.

-10. On the **Review connector** page, review the settings you have configured and click **Create connector**.
+10. Review the settings you have configured and click **Create connector**.

 The connector is created.